Knowledge Base

 Attack Surface

 The sum of all possible points where an unauthorized user could attempt to enter or extract data from a system or network.
 This includes physical, digital, and human elements such as network ports, applications, user accounts, and social engineering vectors.
-According to security best practices, reducing your attack surface through proper configuration, access controls, and employee training is a fundamental principle of cybersecurity defense.

 B